bserdar/watermelon/readme.md

 # Watermelon &nbsp; [![GoDoc](https://godoc.org/github.com/bserdar/watermelon?status.svg)](https://godoc.org/github.com/bserdar/watermelon)

-Watermelon is an imperative configuration management tool.
-It lets you write configuration scripts using a real programming language to manage remote machines.
-Since you can use any programming language, writing scripts with watermelon is similar to writing code to run commands, however watermelon hides the details of connecting to those machines, running remote commands, moving/copying files remotely.
-If a watermalon script is run for multiple machines, that script can execute for all machines simultaneously.
+Watermelon is an imperative infrastructure-as-code tool.
+You can use a regular programming language (as opposed to some specialized scripting language) to connect to remote machines, run commands, copy files, manage configuration remotely, etc. Watermelon abstracts the details of accessing those remote machines.
+It also abstracts the details of calling other scripts (potentially written in other languages) so you can reuse existing management code as with minimal refactoring.

+Watermelon is easy to integrate with langauge-specific build systems, so you can write script in a langauge and execute it without a separate build cycle.
+Watermelon uses shell scripts to build and run code.

+Watermelon executes scripts and communicates with them using gRPC.
+If one script calls another script, that script is also executed and watermelon acts as a bridge between the two scripts.
 Watermelon is written in Go, and currently supports configuration scripts written in Go.
-You can write scripts in any language that support GRPC by implementing a runtime client for that language.
-Once a runtime is implemented, a script written in one language can call the functions written in another language.
+You can write scripts in any language that support gRPC by implementing a runtime client for that language.

 ## Install